+Mars Hill Graduate School seeks to be a community which follows God, in the way of Jesus Christ, by the power of the Holy Spirit.
 All students enrolled at Mars Hill Graduate School assume an obligation to conduct themselves at all times as responsible members of the campus community, to respect the personal and property rights of others, and to support the educational mission of Mars Hill Graduate School.
 Mars Hill Graduate School insists that its students demonstrate personal and professional integrity in addition to academic excellence.

 Mars Hill Graduate School's administrators, faculty, and staff encourage student involvement in decision making.
-Student participation and input on institutional committees and teams are not only valued and encouraged at Mars Hill Graduate School, but considered to be missionally imperative.
+Student participation and input on institutional committees are valued and encouraged at Mars Hill Graduate School.

-MHGS Ethical Code of Conduct
+Mars Hill Graduate School Ethical Code of Conduct

+When on campus or at MHGS sponsored functions, students are held accountable to exhibit behavior consistent with the ethical code of conduct.
 Students are expected to conduct themselves in an ethical, professional, and civil manner.
 Unprofessional behavior includes, but is not limited to, hostile or careless uses of profanity or obscenities, physical displays of anger or aggressiveness, threatening gestures or comments, violence or harassment, insubordination or persistent, disrespectful arguing, or any other illegal or unethical conduct.
 Unprofessional behavior may be cause for disciplinary action.